hkzlab/CGA_Redux/README.md

 ### Character ROM

 This board needs a character ROM to work.
-I would advise to search for a dump of IBM P/N 5788005, concatenate it four times and burn it on a 27C256
+I would advise to search for a dump of IBM P/N 5788005, concatenate it four times and burn it on a 27C256 EPROM.

 ## Known issues